SonerYldrm/brush-tracker/index.md

 6.  **Usage Data**
     We collect information about how you use our app, including the features you access, the duration of usage, and any interactions with the app.
     _Example_: We track how often you use certain features, such as in-app purchases or notifications, to improve your experience and optimize app functionality.

-This document was generated with the use of the [app privacy policy template.](https://www.iubenda.com/en/help/147125)

 ### **How We Use Your Information**